maevadevs/Go-Developer-Foundation/03-Structs/readme.md

 ## Pointers and Values

-- Previously, we saw that calling `jim.updateFirstName()` did not update the `jim.firstName` field
+- Previously, we saw that calling `jim.updateFirstName()` did not update `jim.firstName` field
 - Why did it not update the first name to `"Jimmy"`?
   - Because of Pointers in Go
   - **A struct variable is a pointer type**
   - Points to a value stored in memory
 - **By default, Go is a *pass-by-value* language**
   - With the way `jim.updateFirstName()` is defined, the *value stored in `jim` is copied* and stored in a new location in memory, which is then used by `updateFirstName()`
   - However, the original variable `jim` is still *pointing* to the old *value*